2003 Dutch cabinet formation: Informateurs Donner and Leijnse

 The first round of negotiations started on February 5 aimed at a CDA-PvdA coalition.
 There was large consensus in the House of Representatives and the general public that a cabinet based on these parties would properly reflect the outcome of the elections.
-The queen appointed Piet Hein Donner (CDA) and Frans Leijnse (PvdA) as informateurs.
+The Queen Beatrix appointed Piet Hein Donner (CDA) and Frans Leijnse (PvdA) as informateurs.
 Jan Peter Balkenende negotiated with Maxime Verhagen and Joop Wijn on behalf of CDA, Wouter Bos, together with Ferd Crone and Jet Bussemaker on behalf of the PvdA.

 This first information round stranded however on April 12 on what Balkenende called lack of chemistry.
 Concerning the last proposal of the CDA the informateurs in their report wrote: "given the nature of the measures which had been set out, we however saw (...) in this proposal no basis for any consultation that offered a view on a more satisfactory outcome with regard to the economic indicators and an expedient agreement".

 According to CDA-party chairman Marja van Bijsterveldt, the PvdA added new requirements during the negotiations all the time: if you observe that after many weeks in the formation process you end up in a swamp of new plans and statistical macroeconomic calculations with unfavorable consequences for economic growth, the budget deficit and employment, then it is warranted to change course.

 According to PvdA negotiator Wouter Bos it was actually the CDA that suddenly brushed aside all programs agreed upon and instead came up with entirely new proposals: We have spent two and a half month for nothing on talks and have been fooled.
 This is an enormous slap in the face and I also think a slap in the face of the advisers.
 I feel terribly cheated.

 There was much dissatisfaction with the failed information attempt, since the process lasted rather long, without any results and also because in the meanwhile the country lacked a proper stable missionary cabinet.
 Moreover, the CDA-PvdA option was the only possible majority cabinet formed by just two parties.

-Second information round
+Informateur Hoekstra and Korthals Altes

 On April 15 the queen appointed the political adviser Rein Jan Hoekstra (CDA) and minister of state Frits Korthals Altes (VVD) as new advisors with the task of investigating the possibilities of a majority cabinet existing of CDA and VVD and one or more other parties.

 In the second information round the advisors examined three possible cabinets that included CDA and VVD: